 - This course presents aspects of decision making for individuals, organizations, and institutions, introduces some of the central topics in decision making theory, research, and practice, and provides the basis for understanding decision processes in natural resource management.
 The first component explores frameworks for decision making, including structured decision making, adaptive resource management, and organizational learning.
 The second component addresses tools and techniques for managing risk and uncertainty, including model-based and experience-based approaches to link alternative actions and consequences, tradeoffs and optimizations approaches, and monitoring and evaluating outcomes.

-NRE 5210 – Communications for Environmental Decision Makers (3-credits, Summer Session 1)
+- NRE 5210 - Communications for Environmental Decision Makers (3-credits, Spring)

 - This course presents methods and techniques for effective communication with diverse audiences using written, spoken, and digital media.
 Central concepts and topics include conflict resolution, crisis situations, persuasion, negotiation, marketing and advocacy.